-Where the shift from bricks and mortar to ecom is pretty evident, it never crossed our minds that mcommerce is growing faster than ecommerce.
-But why is mobile becoming so significant in first place?
-In the most simple words, Mcommerce is basically trade using mobile.
+Where the shift from bricks and mortar to ecom is pretty evident, it never crossed our minds that m-commerce is growing faster than e-commerce.
+But why is mobile becoming so significant in the first place?
+In the most simple words, Mcommerce is basically trading using mobile.
 One reason why mcom is now a need more than a luxury is that more and more people are now on mobile.
-According to a report by Mary Meeker’s 2014 Internet Trends report, smartphone usage has consistently grown over the past few years, so much so that 30% of mobile users in US are smartphone users.
-Although 30% doesn’t may not seem a lot but when you are talking about 5.2 billion population, it changes the entire game.
+According to a report by Mary Meeker’s 2014 Internet Trends report, smartphone usage has consistently grown over the past few years, so much so that 30% of mobile users in the US are smartphone users.
+Although 30% doesn’t may seem a lot when you are talking about 5.2 billion population, it changes the entire game.

 Affle Appstudioz has a vision.
 A vision to drive consumers towards an enriching experience of retail.
 Where mobile apps are giving consumers comfort, convenience and confidence to buy, we are only trying to deliver an experience which is also congenial.
-Our perspective is consumer oriented and focus is to give our consumer a luxury at the cost of necessity.
-In the similar context, we built an app called, Stylematch where our consumer could try apparels virtually and identify what suits them the most.
-Not only was this serving a significant purpose, this app was also driving curiosity and interest from our consumers end.
+Our perspective is consumer-oriented and focus is to give our consumer a luxury at the cost of necessity.
+In a similar context, we built an app called, Stylematch where our consumer could try apparels virtually and identify what suits them the most.
+Not only was this serving a significant purpose, but this app was also driving curiosity and interest from our consumer’s end.
 Another app called Desidime has been built to capture like-minded people and build a community for them to connect socially.
-Any developer can build something which gives different features, only real time analysis can give our consumers something that they will enjoy, which is what we want to deliver.
+Any developer can build something which gives different features, only real-time analysis can give our consumers something that they will enjoy, which is what we want to deliver.